 "In parks…we recontact both certainty and uncertainty, the permeant and the changing, the stable and the spontaneous, the predictable and the novel.
 More philosophically put: we confront order and chaos.
 We go wild; we go where the Earth is still wild." – Holmes Rolston II

 When you hear Patagonia, what do you think of?
 Most people will say the spires of Torres del Paine or calving hunks of ice falling from the Perito Moreno glacier into the icy blue waters below.
 Patagonia is that - and so much more.
 The geographic area of Patagonia covers some 400,000 square miles – roughly one and a half times the size of the UK.
 Established tourism is found in and around Los Glaciares National Park in Argentina and Torres del Paine National Park in Chile but outside of these highly visited areas wilderness still rules.
-I just returned from 2 weeks in the Aysen region of Chile and am excited to share the wealth of options this part of the world has to offer.
-The Aysen is where nature goes to play.

 The Aysen Region: With hanging glaciers, mazelike fjords, shimmering blue caverns, steaming rainforests and guanaco-filled steppes, the Aysen region of Chile has much to offer.
 Its only access is by the Carretera Austral – as famous for its beauty as it is notorious for its difficulty of access.
 Sandwiched between Chile's Lake District and the Magallanes region, Aysen was just named as one of Lonely Planet's top spots to visit in 2017 in the latest edition of their popular "Best in Travel" guides.
 The least populated of Chile's 15 regions, it promises ample opportunity for solitude and reflection and an end-of-the-world adventure where the only path available is the unbeaten one.